-The ILD multidisciplinary team discussion (ILD Board) therefore plays a central role both in diagnosing the condition and in determining progression and, thus, the therapy indication.
+The ILD MDD (ILD Board) therefore plays a central role both in diagnosing the condition and in determining progression and, thus, the therapy indication.
 This requires, at a very minimum, the consultation of a pulmonologist experienced in ILD and of a radiologist with appropriate ILD expertise.
 If histological findings are available, a pulmonary pathologist shall be consulted as well [3].
 Other optional members of an ILD multidisciplinary team are rheumatologists, thoracic surgeons, physiotherapists, dietitians, and palliative care physicians.

-Interstitial lung abnormalities (ILA), defined as incidental findings of abnormalities affecting >5% of the lung parenchyma in the upper, mid, and lower lung zones in otherwise asymptomatic individuals, deserve specific consideration and are not included in this gudieline [19].
+Interstitial lung abnormalities, defined as incidental findings of abnormalities affecting >5% of the lung parenchyma in the upper, mid, and lower lung zones in otherwise asymptomatic individuals, deserve specific consideration and are not included in this guideline [19].
 Please refer to the relevant position paper from the Fleischner Society for information on their management [19].

-2. Discussion and appraisal of different pharmacological approaches
+2. Discussion and Appraisal of Different Pharmacological Approaches

 2.1.
-Shall IPF patients be treated with an antifibrotic drug?
+Shall IPF Patients Be Treated with an Antifibrotic Drug?